A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Our guide to financial assistance for Medicare enrollees in Texas includes overviews of these benefits, including Medicare Savings Programs, long-term care coverage, and eligibility guidelines for assistance.

-How is Texas handling Medicaid renewals after the pandemic?
+How many Texas residents lost their Medicaid after the pandemic?

 In every state, Medicaid disenrollments were paused from March 2020 through March 2023, as a result of the COVID pandemic.
 Even if a Medicaid enrollee’s circumstances changed and they were no longer eligible, their coverage was not discontinued.
-But that ended March 31, 2023, and states have resumed regular eligibility redeterminations.
-Texas, like the rest of the country, is once again disenrolling people who are no longer eligible for Medicaid.
+But that ended March 31, 2023, and states resumed regular eligibility redeterminations.

 In Texas, Medicaid enrollment grew steadily throughout the pandemic, increasing from about 4 million people in early 2020 to nearly 6 million by April 2023.
-Under federal rules, all Medicaid enrollees’ eligibility must be redetermined at some point in the year-long “unwinding” period that began in the spring of 2023.
-Texas prioritized eligibility determinations for people they expect to no longer be eligible for Medicaid (this would include, for example, people who have aged out of an age-based eligibility category, or people who were covered due to pregnancy and have since given birth).
+Under federal rules, all Medicaid enrollees’ eligibility had to be redetermined at some point in the year-long “unwinding” period that began in the spring of 2023.
+Texas prioritized eligibility determinations for people they expected to no longer be eligible for Medicaid (including, for example, people who had aged out of the children’s eligibility category, or people who were covered due to pregnancy and had since given birth).

 Legislation impacting Texas Medicaid